 Students Come First

-With an average class size of just over 30, and an amazingly low student-to-faculty ratio of 24 to 1, students are able to get to know the university's more than 400 faculty members.
+With an average class size of 28.8, and an amazingly low student-to-faculty ratio of 22 to 1, students get to know the University's 549 faculty members.
 Our professors pride themselves on being highly accessible to students, and are renowned for their teaching, research and service.
-The faculty's "students-first" commitment and teaching excellence guarantee students a rich and rewarding intellectual environment.
+The faculty's commitment to teaching excellence and to putting students first guarantees a rich and rewarding learning environment.

-The stunningly beautiful, 228-acre campus is nestled in a park-like setting, an environment conducive to learning.
-Shaded by hundreds of trees and graced by ponds, trickling streams and waterfalls, the picturesque campus offers moments of peace and relaxation to busy students, faculty, staff and the community.
+The stunningly beautiful, 228-acre campus is nestled in a park-like setting — an environment conducive to learning.
+Shaded by hundreds of trees and graced by ponds, trickling streams and waterfalls, the picturesque campus offers spaces where every member of the University community can find solace.

-First and foremost, you'll want to check out our programs.
-At Stanislaus State, we offer over 100 majors, minors, concentrations and teaching credentials, 24 master's degree programs and six graduate certificate programs as well as an Executive MBA and a doctoral degree program in Educational Leadership.
-Academic programs are divided into four colleges; College of Business Administration, College of Education, College of the Arts, Humanities & Social Sciences (including School of the Arts), College of Sciences.
+At Stanislaus State, we offer 42 undergraduate major programs, 23 master's programs, a doctoral program, seven credential programs and eight certificate programs.
+Academic programs are divided into four colleges: College of Business Administration, College of Education, Kinesiology and Social Work, College of the Arts, Humanities and Social Sciences (including School of the Arts), and College of Science.

-Students are encouraged to take courses to give them a broad understanding of the liberal arts and sciences in their first two years so they can make an informed choice of specialization.
+Students are encouraged to take courses that provide a broad understanding of the liberal arts and sciences in their first two years so they can make an informed choice of specialization.

 "I looked at the Stanislaus website and it seemed very pretty.
 I went for a tour and right away I loved it because everyone seemed so personable and the atmosphere was very nice.
 It's stunning how beautiful this campus is."

-With more than 85 student clubs, fraternities, and sororities, and a number of student leadership programs, there are plenty of opportunities for students to get involved and enjoy a wide range of activities.
+With more than 100 student clubs, fraternities, and sororities, and a number of student leadership programs, there are ample opportunities for students to get involved and enjoy a wide range of activities.

 The diverse student body includes many first-generation college students and working parents.
-The student body of 9,246 includes 7,921 undergraduate students and 1,325 graduate students (fall 2011).
-View more statistics
+The student body of 9,282 includes 8,099 undergraduate students and 1,183 graduate students.

 Fees & Financial Aid

-We won't let money stand in the way of your education.
-Our financial aid experts will help you identify and secure scholarships and grants to fund your studies.
-Stanislaus State students graduate with a debt load substantially below the national average, thanks, in part, to more than $51 million in grants and scholarships awarded to students annually.
+We know a college education can be expensive, but our financial aid experts can help you identify and secure scholarships and grants to fund your studies.
+Stanislaus State students graduate with a debt load substantially below the national average.

 "Housing was a big part of the final decision.
 I needed a place I could make my own.
 I felt comfortable here.
 The personal attention you get from everybody was great.
 I loved how everything was in one building."

-By living amongst their peers, residents find out what thousands have already discovered: living on campus is fun.
+By living among their peers, residents find out what thousands already have discovered — living on campus is fun.
 Meeting new people, finding friends with the same major, keeping up a high GPA and graduating in a timely manner are all cornerstones of the residential experience.
-All inclusive rates include rent, a meal plan, utilities, cable, swimming pools, spas, tennis courts, a game room, laundry room, fitness room, free passes for on-campus music and theatre productions and more!
+All-inclusive rates include rent, a meal plan, utilities, cable, swimming pools, spas, tennis courts, game room, laundry room, fitness room, free passes for on-campus music and theatre productions and more.